Tazinho/snakecase/README.md

 Postprocessing
 --------------

-By default the separators of the output are (depending on the case) `"_"` or `""`.
+By default the separators of the output are `"_"` or `""` (depending on the case).
 You can customize this, while supplying another separator to the `postprocess` argument

 ``` r
 string = "RStudio"